 2. Atlanta, Georgia — High Museum of Art

-If you can’t handle the heat—which I can’t—go indoors!
-On this particularly hot day in Atlanta, I retreated into the museum and ended up with the High almost entirely to myself.
+If you can’t handle the heat (which I can’t) go indoors!
+On this particularly hot day in Atlanta, I retreated into the museum and ended up having the High almost entirely to myself.

-Wandering around a museum when your only company is the occasional art guard can be slightly unnerving, but on this day, I loved it.
+Wandering around a museum when your only company is the occasional art guard could be unnerving, but on this day, I loved it.

-It was here I found the largest indoor art installation I’ve ever seen: a three-story mural, winding its way up the walls toward a skylight.
+It was here I found the largest indoor art installation I’ve ever seen: a four-story mural, winding its way up the walls toward a skylight.

 Atlanta Botanical Gardens — worth suffering the heat.
 Visit Alice!